coinable/coinable-docs/docs/intro.md

 # API Documentation

-Coinable provides merchants and stores with Checkout API that can be used to build excellent Web3 checkout experience & easy to implement, handy checkout systems for storefronts.
+Coinable provides merchants and stores with our own custom built API that can be used to build excellent Web3 payment experience, easy to fllow and implement.
+You can help use improve this documentation by contributing to [our documentation repository](https://github.com/coinable/coinable-docs)

 ## Getting Started